-The Tasmanian Institute of Learning and Teaching (TILT, formerly CALT) will provides a comprehensive schedule of teaching & learning workshops throughout 2013.
-There will be a particular focus on the new MyLO.
+The Tasmanian Institute of Learning and Teaching (TILT) provides a comprehensive schedule of teaching & learning workshops and events.

 Please watch this site for future events.
 Event details are updated regularly.

-Please note that registrations for all events close two (2) business days prior.
+Please note that registrations for most events close two (2) business days prior.
 If you are interested in registering after this time, please contact the Tasmanian Institute of Learning and Teaching at firstname.lastname@example.org.

 If you have any difficulty registering please call (03) 6226 7251, or email email@example.com.